PacktPublishing/Tableau-Desktop-Certified-Associate-Exam-Guide/README.md

 Question 1: Answer the following question using the Superstore dataset.
 What was the percentage change in the **sales** between 2012 and 2013 for all segments?  _should be_  Question 1: Answer the following question using the Superstore dataset.
 What was the percentage change in the **profit** between 2012 and 2013 for all segments?

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838984137">https://packt.link/free-ebook/9781838984137 </a> </p>